 Independence Note

 This is an independent project.
 I'm not affiliated with OpenAI, Perplexity, Google, Parallel, or any other provider listed here.
+I don't take money from providers.

 Get in Touch